finos/common-cloud-controls/docs/governance/working-groups/taxonomy/charter.md

 ### Meeting & Communication

 - This working group will use the mail group <ccc-taxonomy@lists.finos.org> for regular communications.
-- This group will host a recurring WG meeting (not hosted by FINOS) every two weeks, with possible exceptions for months, April, November and December.
+- This group will host a recurring WG meeting (not hosted by FINOS) every two weeks, with possible interferences on global holidays.
 - The WG Lead or their delegate must present verbal or written updates to the [SC] at its regular public meetings.

 ### Changes